apoorvi-s/StonePaperScissor/README.md

 ✨ The HTML, CSS and JavaScript code is clean and well indented; making it convinient to read.
 ✨ The JS code has comments to understand the logic.

-"All work and no play makes Jack a dull boy."
-But what happens when you combine both "work" and "play"?
-For me, this repo happened.

-Thank you for checking this out.
 -Apoorvi S.